egnyte/egnyte-js-sdk/src/docs/api.md

 start |  | event id - get events that happened after that id.
 Fails if event is too old (.listen promise gets rejected).
-If not set, it will get only the events that happen since the moment of invocation. interval |  | miliseconds between making requests for events. minimum possible value is 2000, defaults to 30000 emit | required | a function to call when an event is received. the function accepts one argument - event data object. current |  | function to call with the latest event id discovered heartbeat |  | a debug callback to be called whenever a request to events API is made.
+If not set, it will get only the events that happen since the moment of invocation. interval |  | miliseconds between making requests for events. minimum possible value is 2000, defaults to 30000 emit | required | a function to call when an event is received. the function accepts one argument - event data object. error |  | function to call when fetching events fails current |  | function to call with the latest event id discovered heartbeat |  | a debug callback to be called whenever a request to events API is made.